kkhubb29/EmergencyRoomApplication/README.md

 - As a user *(ER coordinator)*, I want to be able to save the list of patients to file.
 - As a user *(ER coordinator)*, I want to be able to load the list of patients from file.

+## Phase 4: Task 2
+Wed Nov 24 12:20:26 PST 2021
+Patient: becca was added to ER Patients.

+Wed Nov 24 12:20:34 PST 2021
+becca was assigned to doctor.

+Wed Nov 24 12:20:48 PST 2021
+Patient: greg was added to ER Patients.

+Wed Nov 24 12:20:57 PST 2021
+greg was assigned to doctor.

+Wed Nov 24 12:21:04 PST 2021
+Patient: greg was removed from ER Patients.